-With its combination of sweet and savory simmered beef and rice, Gyudon will surely captivate you.
-It's just as famous and popular a dish in Japan as sushi or ramen.
+With its irresistible combination of slightly sweet and savory simmered beef served over rice, Gyudon is a dish that captivates many people in Japan.
+It is just as well-known and popular as sushi and ramen.

 Jump to: